 This rule checks the end process line has a label.
 The closing label will be added if the opening process label exists.
+Refer to the section Configuring Optional Items for options.

 '''

 end process;

+Fix

+end process proc_a;

 '''

 This rule checks the end process label has proper case.